Wick and anti-Wick characterizations of linear operators on spaces of power series expansions: Continuity, composition and transitions of Wick and anti-Wick operators

-For other choices of $s_1$ and $s_2$ in the previous theorem it seems that the equalities on the left-hand sides in Theorems \ref{Thm:OpReprIdentB} and \ref{Thm:OpReprIdentC} between sets of Wick and anti-Wick operators are violated.
-On the other hand, the following result shows that we still may identify such operator classes with suitable classes of Wick operators, with Wick symbols bounded by
+For other choices of $s_1$ and $s_2$ it seems that the equalities on the left-hand sides in Theorems \ref{Thm:OpReprIdentB} and \ref{Thm:OpReprIdentC} between sets of Wick and anti-Wick operators are violated.
+On the other hand, the following result shows that we still may identify the operator classes on the right-hand sides in \eqref{Thm:OpReprIdentB} with suitable classes of Wick operators, with Wick symbols bounded by

 \begin{thm} Let $s\in [\frac 12 ,\infty ]$ and $\vartheta _{k,s,r_1,r_2}$ be given by \eqref{Eq:CondWickGS1} and \eqref{Eq:CondWickGS2}, $k=1,2$.
 Then the following is true: \begin{enumerate} \item if $s <\infty$, then $\maclL (\maclA _s(\cc d))$ ($\maclL (\maclA _s'(\cc d))$) consists of all $\op _{\mathfrak V}(a)$ such that $a\in \wideparen A(\cc {2d})$ and for every $r_2>0$, there is an $r_1>0$ such that